uviclibraries/genai-vibe-code-intro/20-audio-recording.md

 - Make sure both the DJI Mic Mini receiver and microphone are turned on **before** plugging in your iPhone.
 - Connect the DJI Mic Mini receiver to your phone by plugging the USB-C cable directly into the **charging port on the bottom of your iPhone**, and then to the receiver itself (NOTE: On an iPhone with a Lightning port, use a lighting to USB-C cable and attach the  receiver first).
 - Once connected, your phone treats the receiver as an **external microphone**, so apps like Voice Memos use it automatically instead of the built-in mic.
-- The green LED confirms it is linked to the TX.
+- The green LED below the 1 or 2 on the receiver confirms it is linked to the microphone transmitter.
 {: .step}

 Step 3